stepbot/LearnDocker/readme.md

 ## Overview

-Welcome to the **LearnDocker** repository.
+Welcome to the **LearnDockerLLM** repository.
 This collection features a series of progressively complex examples designed to demonstrate how to integrate [Panel](https://panel.holoviz.org/), Large Language Models (LLMs) from [OpenAI](https://openai.com/), and Docker.
 The examples range from foundational setups using Docker Compose to advanced applications where users interact with LLMs via a web interface.

 ## Examples